THE NOUN

 (i) Concrete nouns :

-in opposite to abstract noun, the concrete nouns can be seen or touched by us.
+In contrast to abstract nouns, concrete nouns can be seen or touched by us.

 e.g.